lithops-cloud/lithops/docs/multiple-parameters.md

-# Multiple parameters in PyWren functions
+# Multiple parameters in IBM-PyWren functions

 PyWren for IBM Cloud allows to send multiple parameters in the function invocation.